sul-dlss/mods_display/README.md

       include ModsDisplay::ModelExtension
     end

-Configure the source of the MODS xml string
+Configure the source of the MODS XML in your model.
+You can pass a string of XML to the mods_xml_source method, however it will also accept a block where you can call methods on self (so if the MODS XML string is held in MyClass#mods):

     class MyClass
       ....